 A new study published in JAMA Neurology, claims that a blood test may help diagnose concussions and other serious traumatic brain injuries.
 Currently, doctors rely on symptoms and computed tomography (CT) scans to help diagnose concussions and traumatic brain injuries; however, it is difficult to assess the severity of the injury and CT scans can be expensive and emit radiation exposure which can cause side effects in children.

-Concussions can have long term problems, especially if they are left untreated.
-Scientists hope the blood tests will help emergency medical teams to be able to determine is a head injury is present as well as helping doctors decide which patients need to get a CT scan and follow up care.
+Concussions can have long-term problems, especially if they are left untreated.
+Scientists hope the blood tests will help emergency medical teams to be able to determine if a head injury is present as well as helping doctors decide which patients need to get a CT scan and follow up care.

 The researchers plan on conducting more studies on a larger population of individuals and hope to have the blood test on the market in the next couple of years.

 Traumatic brain injuries can cause long-term side effects.
 If you suffered a head trauma due to someone else’s negligence, you may be entitled to compensation to help cover medical bills, lost wages, and pain and suffering.
 For more information and a free case review, call 1-888-BURNETTI to see how a head injury lawyer may be able to help you.